 21 – 24 September 2017, State Conservatory Tbilisi, Georgia

 Working in the field of international relations means to deal on daily basis with the concept of “diversity”.
 Diversity means acceptance and respect; it means understanding that each individual is unique, and recognizing our individual differences; it is the exploration of these differences in a positive, and nurturing environment; it is about understanding each other and moving beyond simple tolerance to embracing and celebrating the rich dimensions of diversity of each individual.
 In other words: it means to be “independently together”.

-Nowadays the theme of diversity is being address at several levels, from national governments to European institutions, from media to NGO’s, and last but not least it has become a key requirement of European funding programmes and a central theme within the AEC community, which has already addressed this issue within the Pop and Jazz Platform and the AEC Annual Congress and General Assembly in the last years.
+Nowadays the theme of diversity is being addressed at several levels, from national governments to European institutions, from media to NGO’s, and last but not least it has become a key requirement of European funding programmes and a central theme within the AEC community, which has already addressed this issue within the Pop and Jazz Platform and the AEC Annual Congress and General Assembly in the last years.

 During their 2017 meeting, the International Relations Coordinators of AEC members institutions are also invited to reflect on this theme of “Diversity” starting from its intrinsic definition: independently together.
 If from one side working in an international environment naturally means to be surrounded by “diversity”, are we really ready to make an effort to accept our differences and work together, going beyond our prejudice and horizons?
 Are we ready to cross our safe “Erasmus borders”?
 Are our institutions ready to accept and endorse commonly agreed international policy, standards, guidelines and tools which would allow us to better work together?